spelunky-fyi/overlunky/docs/script-api.md

 - as_pushblock
 - as_qilin
 - as_quicksand
+- as_quicksandsound
 - as_quillback
 - as_regenblock
 - as_robot
 - as_rockdog
 - as_rollingitem
+- as_roomlight
 - as_roomowner
+- as_rubble
 - as_scarab
 - as_sceptershot
 - as_scorpion
 - as_shield
+- as_shootingstarspawner
 - as_shopkeeper
 - as_skeleton
 - as_skulldroptrap
+- as_sleepbubble
 - as_slidingwallceiling
 - as_snaptrap
 - as_sorceress